volodymyrhudyma/blog/content/blog/2020-08-13-immutability-in-javascript.md

 ## Summary

-**Each time we want to modify an object’s (remember arrays are also objects in JavaScript) content, we create a new object with updated content.**
+**Every time we want to change the content of an object (remember that arrays are also objects in JavaScript), we create a new object with updated content.**

 Immutability provides the right way to change the data or state of an application.

-Immutable states make it possible for code to quickly determine if a change has occurred.
-We do not need to do a recursive comparison, comparing references is enough.
+Immutable states allow the code to quickly determine whether a change has occurred.

+We do not need to perform a recursive comparison, the comparison of references is sufficient.

-While it may sound like an advanced concept at the beginning, give it a try and you will be excited.
+Even though it may sound like an advanced concept at first, try it out and you will be excited.